 This depends on your budget, work purposes, and quality.
-Sit-stand desks can be found in a wide range of prices.
+Sit-stand desks can be found at a wide range of prices.
 Opting for the cheapest desk is not the wisest thing to do.
-Remember these desks are an investment in the spine and overall health.
-Consider the quality of the desk and how long it will last along with a warranty to protect you if the desk malfunctions.
+Remember, these desks are an investment in the spine and overall health.
+Consider the quality of the desk and how long it will last, along with a warranty to protect you if the desk malfunctions.

 What to look for

-If a quiet work environment is important, then look into desks that offer a quiet action/transition when switching from sitting to standing and vice versa.
+If a quiet work environment is important, look into desks that offer a peaceful action/transition when switching from sitting to standing and vice versa.